 Understanding employment in Italy

 Other employment contracts

-Open-ended or Fixed-term?
+Open-ended Employment

-Italian law allow both open-ended and fixed-term employment contracts Both have pros and cons.
-The Company has to evaluate its best choice OPEN-ENDED EMPLOYMENT CONTRACTS The open-ended contract is considered by the Italian law as the "normal" contract: any other variation is an exception subject to restrictions.
-Open-ended contracts may be terminate in every moment by both parties but: - employees are always free to leave with notice (resignation) - employers may withdraw only with qualified reasons: serious misconduct (just cause) or individual or collective reorganization/redundancy (lay-off) FIXED-TERM EMPLOYMENT CONTRACTS Fixed-term contracts are allowed by law up to 12 months length.
+Open-ended employment contracts are considered as the main option The open-ended contract is considered by the Italian law as the "normal" contract: any other variation is an exception subject to restrictions.
+Open-ended contracts may be terminate in every moment by both parties but: - employees are always free to leave with notice (resignation) - employers may withdraw only with qualified reasons: serious misconduct (just cause) or individual or collective reorganization/redundancy (lay-off) Fixed-term Employment

+Fixed-term employment contracts are widely used but subject to limitations Fixed-term contracts are allowed by law up to 12 months length.
 It is also possible to extend the contract up to 24 months, but qualified reasons are required (and not advisable: they are very hard to be matched). - Fixed-term has an additional cost: + 1,40% social security contributions - When the term expires, the contract ends.
 No reason is required. - The original term might be extended, if both parties agree, up to global 12 months.
 Four extensions are available (e.g.: original term: 3 months; #1 extension, + 2 months; #2 extension, + 4 months; etc.) - During the contract the employer cannot withdraw until the term expires (except for serious misconduct).
 The employee cannot resign as well but no legal penalty is provided for (but it can be added to the contract).
 Job on call

 "Job on call" is a flexible employment for limited activitiesCall the employee when you need.
 And pay accordingly The "Job on call" is a regular employment contract with a special arrangement of working times.
 The specialty of the contract is the following: the company asks the employee to work only when necessary (and pays for this only).
 The employee is free to accept or refuse the call.
 A special covenant can oblige the employee to accept in a certain range of period (e.g.: every Monday morning 8.00/12.00) but in this case the Company must pay an indemnity for any hour of availability without call to work.
 The indemnity is equal to the 20% of the ordinary minimum hourly wage.
 It is subject to the costs of employment as well as any ordinary salary.
 The contract is restricted to a limited area of application: for example, only employees aging in certain range (below 25 or over 55 years old) are allowed to be employed; or for certain duties; etc. We will check the requirements before starting the drafting of the contract.
 A communication must be delivered to the Employment office before any call (or forecasted group of calls, e.g.: the employee will be called every Monday of February).
-We can take care of the full compliance on your behalf.
 Voucher contracts